pbenner/gonetics/README.md

 ### BigWig Files

 BigWig files contain data in a binary format optimized for fast random access.
 In addition to the raw data, bigWig files typically contain several zoom levels for which the data has been summarized.
-The BigWigReader class allows to query data and automatically selects an appropriate zoom level for the given binsize:
+The BigWigReader class allows to query data and it automatically selects an appropriate zoom level for the given binsize:
 ```go
   reader, err := NewBigWigReader("test.bw")
   if err != nil {